Verdict date announced in murder, kidnapping trial of Henry Dinkins

-The judge presiding over the first-degree murder and kidnapping trial of Henry Earl Dinkins has scheduled a hearing during which he will render his verdict.
+The judge presiding over the first-degree murder and kidnapping trial of Henry Earl Dinkins has scheduled a hearing to render his verdict.

 Scott County District Judge Henry Latham has scheduled the verdict hearing for 9:05 a.m.
 Sept.
 15.